 Vodafone offers better network coverage, has 2G while Three doesn’t and it’s average data speeds are just a bit better compared to its opponent.
 Besides the 4G speeds, this is a strong win for Vodafone here.

-Three Mobile has the fastest 5G data speeds in the UK per OOKLA’s October 2020 speed test results.
+Three Mobile offersdecently fast 5G data speeds in the UK.
+Per Opensignal’s April 2021 speed test results Three 5G averages around 116Mbps.
 The mobile network has 140MHz of usable 5G spectrum and 100MHz is currently being used to provide 5G coverage.
 Compared to Vodafone’s 50MHz this stands out big time, but we shouldn’t get carried away as there are other key factors to how fast your internet speeds will be.
-Currently there are 154 cities and towns using Three’s 5G services.
+Currently there are 193 cities and towns using Three’s 5G services.
 The best part about Three’s 5G services, it’s free for all the customers on the network.

-Three’s average 5G download speed is around 201Mbps, while Vodafone’s average 5G data speeds are measured at 154Mbps.
-In the UK, Three offers wider 5G coverage and the network’s 5G is the second most used.
+Three’s average 5G download speeds are around 116Mbps as stated above, while Vodafone’s average 5G data speeds are measured at 103Mbps.
+In the UK, Three offers wider 5G coverage, Three 5G is live in 194 cities and towns in the UK.
 Vodafone ranks as third in terms of 5G data speeds.

 To access either network’s 5G you’ll need a compatible phone and you’ll need to be in an area with 5G coverage.
 Also, when networks say that they offer 5G in a city or a town, it may only mean in specific areas.
 We recommend checking network coverage maps before you commit to a plan.